gregerspoulsen/artisan_tools/README.md

 ```
 `artisan.yaml` can in most cases be left empty when default settings are
 sufficient. `VERSION` should contain the current version of the project
 (e.g. 1.3.5).

+Documentation of the CLI will follow soon.
+Until then you can seel inspiration
-For now you can seek inspiration in the `justfile` in this project
+in the justfile in this project or run `at --help` to see the available commands
-on how to use artisan-tools - documentation of the CLI will follow soon.
+and how to use them.

 ## Development